Melur: Demographics

-Religion, Beliefs & Festival
+Religion, beliefs and festival

 The local religion involves as follows:

-There is a temple for the Lord Shiva temple, Aanjaneyar and the goddess Draupathi, who was wife of the Pandavas.
+There is a temple for the Lord Shiva temple,Manthaikovil sri kanchivanamm swami god of melur kaval deivam festival celeprate in 18-villages peoples, Aanjaneyar and the goddess Draupathi, who was wife of the Pandavas.
 Two important events are the Biman–Keesakan fight and Pookkuli Festival.
 In the first event, one person will be acting as Bima and another as Keesakan.
 Keesakan tries to run away from Bima, and the latter will chase and kill him.
 The Pookkuli (walking on ignited coals) festival is celebrated every year by the Draupathi Amman Temple.
 On the Pookkuli day, devotees who have offered prayers to the goddess will perform fire walking.
 Pathinettankudi manjuu verattu is celebrated on every mattupongal day, and there is a big masjid at trichy main road which is head of other masjids in Melur.

 The Naagammal Temple Festival is celebrated every year.
 Poochorithal is the main event of the festival.
 Santhana Koodu Festival is celebrated in the al ameen masjid every year.
 The Ealai Katha Amman Temple festival, Kottakudi Eruthu Kattu, and the Ayyanar Temple Puravi Eduppu Festival are also celebrated around Melur.
 The Kathapillai street Kaliamman festival is celebrated every year in June.

 Vetrilai piri thiruvizha (Beetal leaf festival) is a festival celebrated in Vellalur Nadu near Melur in Madhurai on the first day of Chithirai month to celebrate communal harmony.
 Hindus and Muslims celebrate this together.

 There is Mary L Flagg CSI church located near Sandhaipettai and regular prayers have been organised and conducted in this church which belongs to the Church of South India.
 This church was built during the British rule in 1904.
 It's 114 years old, as of 2018.

 Transport

 Madurai Airport is the nearest airport from Melur, which operates domestic flight services and international flights service. such as Air India, SpiceJet, SriLankan Airlines and IndiGo.

 Melur has a bus stand, which is used by TNSTC and private operators.
 This is situated inside the town on Madurai- Trichy NH45B.
-Melur has bus transportation to Madurai, Chennai, Trichy, Manamadurai, Dindigul, Coimbatore, Karaikudi, Pudukottai, Ramanathapuram, Thirunelveli, Virudhunagar, Tanjore, Rajapalayam, Chidambaram, Nagapattinam, Mayiladuthurai, Pattukkottai and all around the neighbouring districts.
+Melur has bus transportation to Madurai, Chennai, Trichy, Manamadurai,Sivagangai Dindigul, Coimbatore, Karaikudi, Pudukottai, Ramanathapuram, Thirunelveli, Virudhunagar, Kovilpatti,Tanjore, Rajapalayam, Chidambaram, Nagapattinam, Mayiladuthurai, Pattukkottai and all around the neighbouring districts.
 Madurai Junction is the nearest railway station.